Schedule an appointment

 I began my career as a small-animal general practitioner veterinarian.
 I adore preventative medicine and keeping our furry family-members feeling their best.
-What I didn't expect was to fall *in love* with those older, sweet, grey-muzzled babies.
+What I didn't expect was to fall *in love* with those older, sweet, grey-muzzled babies too.
 I find that I can do the most to help our aging pets to improve and maintain quality-of-life, and I continue to be amazed by their strength and resilience.

 But there comes a point where their ailments take a toll, and it takes too much for them to find happiness or to find comfort.
 When that time comes, I feel it is my honor to prevent suffering to-come, and to help them cross that rainbow bridge in a stress-free and dignified way.